Hôtel de la Chambre: Proposals for a new Chamber seat

-Between 1997 and 1999, major renovations were undergone, and the building expanded to accommodate the public.
+Between 1997 and 1999, as the Chamber's seat had become excessively small compared to the institution's size, as well as outdated in terms of safety and accessibility norms, major renovations were undergone, and the building expanded to accommodate the public.
 The dilapidated wooden decor was replaced by replicas in the original style, with the structural supports strengthened and reconfigured to comply with more stringent health and safety standards.
 Meanwhile, the expansion, to receive the public and perform ancillary functions, was built in a modern style.
 During this time, the Chamber convened in the City Hall, just as it had 140 years previously.